Building resilient infrastructure with CouchDB

 Tech Lead & Open-Source Champion at Softwire

-Softwire
+Softwire are hiring!

 Document Store